-A day trip to Brecon Beacons from Cardiff is an absolute must for nature-lovers.
-I’d always wanted to visit Brecon Beacons National Park during our stay in South Wales last September.
-Yet before the trip, I found no information about how people had experienced this place.
-I kind of knew there were trekking trails and stuff, but I also really wanted to see real photos and stories of those who had taken a day trip there.
+A day trip to Brecon Beacons National Park from Cardiff is an absolute must for nature-lovers.
+Much as I’d badly wanted to visit Brecon Beacons during my stay in Wales last September, I somehow could not find any truly detailed review and / or travel guide of this place.
+In fact, I kind of knew there were trekking trails and stuff, but I also really wanted to see real photos and stories of those who had taken a day trip there.
+A quick search from Google yielded limited results, most of which were not so informative anyway.

 How to get to Brecon Beacons from Cardiff by public transport?